 Are Roof Rats Dangerous?

 All rats can show aggression when they feel threatened.
 They may bite or chase you.
 A bite from a roof rat can transmit disease to you, including rat-bite fever which is spread to humans through a bite or scratch.
 Symptoms of rat-bite fever occur within a few days to a few weeks.
 Sometimes the bite or scratch is already healed when symptoms begin, so it’s important to know what they are:

 Be aware that some diseases spread by rodents can be fatal to humans if not properly treated.

 Their droppings and urine can spread disease.
-At this time, roof rats have not been connected to Hantavirus pulmonary syndrome, but you should still take precaution when cleaning up droppings and urine since you may have misidentified your rodent problem.
-Hantavirus is spread to humans when they inhale air near rat saliva, droppings or urine.
+At this time, roof rats have not been connected to Hantavirus pulmonary syndrome, but you should still take precautions when cleaning up droppings and urine since you may have misidentified your rodent problem.
+Hantavirus is spread to humans when they inhale air near rat saliva, droppings, or urine.

 You can also become ill from fleas that once fed on rats.
 When a flea bites a rat and then bites you, it can transmit diseases such as plague and tularemia.

 What Damage Do Roof Rats Cause?

 Besides leaving droppings and urine that create a health hazard, roof rats can also cause damage to your home.
 Roof rats chew holes in your soffit and eaves to gain access to the attic.
 Once inside, they can cause all sorts of damage by:

 - Chewing on wires and causing electrical and fire hazards